Isle Display Modes

 Bitmap Resolution

-Keeping to 64 KiB of vram is vital for Isle to work with small, low-cost FPGAs, but I believe we've achieved a good balance here, with colourful and high-resolution graphics for widescreen and 4:3 displays.
+Keeping to 64 KiB of vram allows Isle to run on small, low-cost FPGAs, and I believe we've achieved a good balance here, with colourful and high-resolution options for widescreen and 4:3 displays.

 Our vram is bit write, so even in monochrome mode, the graphics engine can update individual pixels directly.
-You can read more about the hardware design of vram in the (forthcoming) chapter on Bitmap Graphics.
+You can read more about the hardware design of vram in the bitmap graphics chapter.

-PS.
 Isle has a dedicated Unicode text mode that you can overlay on bitmap graphics.
-You can have colourful graphics and high-quality text.
-I'll be writing about text mode soon.
+You can have colourful graphics and good-quality text.

 Colour Palette